The global skills and competency framework for the digital world

 Software design: Level 6

-Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, fosters organizational collaboration, and accepts accountability in key areas.
+Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, promotes organisational collaboration, and accepts accountability in key areas.

 Leads the selection and development of software design and architectural methods, tools and techniques.

-Defines and maintains architectural principles, patterns, and frameworks to guide software design and development across the organisation.
+Defines and maintains architectural principles, patterns and frameworks to guide software design and development across the organisation.

 Ensures adherence to technical strategies and systems architectures (including security).